 Bit preservation: a preservation approach that uses periodic checksum validation of digital objects to ensure they have not been modified or corrupted.
 This approach may also include “maintaining onsite and offsite backup copies, virus checking, … and periodic refreshment to new storage media”, but does not include a broader commitment to ensuring materials are accessible and therefore may not align with an organization’s definition of “digital preservation.”

-Checksum: a method of verifying the integrity of digital files, commonly used for the monitoring of a file’s fixity over time.
-Checksums are often called a “digital fingerprint” because the checksum algorithm provides a unique alphanumeric string for a particular manifestation of a file.
+Checksum: a method of verifying the integrity of digital files and is commonly used for the monitoring of a file’s fixity over time.
+Checksums are often called a “digital fingerprint” because the checksum algorithm used provides a unique alphanumeric string for a particular manifestation of a file.
 If a file’s contents are modified in any way, re-calculating the file’s checksum will provide a different alphanumeric string.
 This allows for the continuous monitoring of fixity, as well as the identification of duplicate files.

 Designated community: a group of primary users that the preserving institution has identified as able to access and understand the preserved information without expert assistance.
 This means that an appropriate level of contextual information must be preserved alongside the materials themselves.
 Note that multiple designated communities are possible and that they may change over time.